-Eating a healthy well-founded diet, is essential to derive critical vitamins and nutrients, essential for optimal bone health.
-Leafy greens, complex carbohydrates, lean proteins, and healthy fats, can provide your body with nutrients such as vitamin D, K, folate, magnesium, and boron, to improve bone health and reduce the risk of osteoporosis.
+Eating a healthy well-rounded diet is essential to derive critical vitamins and nutrients, essential for optimal bone health.
+Leafy greens, complex carbohydrates, lean proteins, and healthy fats can provide your body with nutrients such as vitamin D, K, folate, magnesium, and boron, to improve bone health and reduce the risk of osteoporosis.
 Supplementation with a high-quality Multivitamin will also provide key nutrients such as calcium, vitamin d, boron, magnesium and vitamin k to benefit bone health.
 Additionally healthy nutrition habits combined with weight training or a resistance training exercise program is also essential for the maintenance of bone health.

 Calcium makes up a significant portion of your bones and teeth and is the most abundant mineral in the human body.
 You need calcium to build and maintain strong bones.
 Your heart muscles and nerves, also need calcium to function properly.
 Drinking a glass of milk, can provide the calcium you need to benefit your bone health.
 Additionally leafy greens such as kale, broccoli, and soy are great sources of calcium.